fbraem/kwai-api/README.md

 The frontend of kwai can be found in the [kwai-ui](https://github.com/fbraem/kwai-ui) repository.

+> Although there is still a lot to do, kwai is already used in production for our club.
+Be aware that until there is no official release, a lot can change!

 API
 ===
 Kwai-api is the REST api for Kwai.
 It's written in PHP and it tries to follow the [JSONAPI](http://jsonapi.org) standard.